accentureshark/mentor/README.md

 4. **Brave Search MCP Server** - Web search capabilities
 5. **SQLite MCP Server** - Database query operations

+### IDE configuration

+A JSON version of these server settings is available at `backend/src/main/resources/mcp-servers.json`.
+This file can be used directly with the VSCode or IntelliJ MCP client plugins to keep the IDE configuration in sync with the application's `application.yml`.

 ## Usage

 1. Open http://localhost:5174 in your browser